dwiaziprasetya/dwiaziprasetya/README.md

 </div>

 <div align="justify">
-  <p>Passionate Junior Android Developer with a strong drive for learning and growth.
-Skilled in Android Native and Multiplatform Development, eager to contribute and collaborate on impactful mobile app projects.</p>
+  <p>Passionate Junior Mobile Developer with a strong drive for learning and growth.
+Skilled in Android & IOS also Multiplatform Development, eager to contribute and collaborate on impactful mobile app projects.</p>
 </di

 <div align="left">